qlik-oss/sense-installer/docs/preflight_checks.md

 ```

 ### Running all checks
-Run the command below to execute all preflight checks.
+Run the command shown below to execute all preflight checks.
 ```console
 $ qliksense preflight all